Meet the expert: Exploring dentistry with Nicole Stormon

 While in clinical practice and through conducting research, Nicole observed that many people are denied adequate oral health care.

 “This has a significant impact on daily life and is what led to my work in the field of dental public health research and undertaking my PhD,” she says.

 “I completed my PhD in late 2020 and investigated social influences of children’s oral health in Australia."

-"While completing my PhD, I also began teaching into the UQ Dentistry program.”
+"While completing my PhD, I also began teaching in the UQ Dentistry program.”

-Nicole is currently a Lecturer at the UQ School of Dentistry and is the course coordinator for the first-year dentistry course (DENT1050 Dental Practice I).
+Nicole is currently a Lecturer at the UQ School of Dentistry and is the course coordinator for the first-year dentistry course.
 In this course, Nicole introduces students to the dental environment and teaches infection control, examination, and a variety of clinical dental procedures.